The Facts

 - How can you have an honest conversation about how much personal space you both need?

-- How can you ensure these boundaries are respected by both sides?
+- How can you ensure boundaries are respected by both sides?

 - How can you support your partner in pursuing their interests, as well as family and friend commitments?